• Skip to primary navigation

 apple bread pudding slice with custard on top on a white plate on a light surface with apples

-Apple bread pudding is a sweet dessert that is quick and easy to make.
+My apple bread pudding is a sweet dessert that is quick and easy to make.
 It tastes fabulous and is a great way to use up old bread.
+Granny Smith or other cooking apples are baked up in a delicious, cinnamon-y custard.
+This recipe also uses brown butter for more nutty depth of flavor.
+I love using brioche but this recipe also works wonderfully with Challah or French bread!

 apple bread pudding slice with custard on top on a white plate on a light surface with apples

 One of the desserts I grew up on was bread and butter pudding, it's a simple English dessert my mother threw together quickly with us kids running around.
 Over the years I took her recipe and made some updates to make it even better.
-This apple bread pudding is based on my bread and butter pudding recipe.
+This apple bread pudding is based on my bread and butter pudding recipe, don't miss all of my favorite bread puddings.
 It uses brown butter, which adds a nutty, carmely undertone to the dish.
 Bread and butter couldn't be easier you take some stale bread and add a custard that soaks into the bread.
 As the custardy bread pudding bakes you'll end up with some crunchy, chewier pieces that dry up and more custardy pieces on the bottom.
 The contrasting textures are one of my favorite parts.

 close up of apple bread pudding in a ceramic dish